Chris Curtis (politician)

-Early life and personal life
+Early and personal life

 Curtis is from Milton Keynes.
-He graduated from the University of Exeter in 2015 with a Bachelor of Arts (BA) in Politics.
+He graduated from the University of Exeter in 2015 with a Bachelor of Arts (BA) in politics.
+Curtis was a Member of the UK Youth Parliament.

 He is a theme park enthusiast.

 Professional career

-Curtis is a pollster by profession and worked as a Political Research Manager for YouGov.
-He was a political researcher for them in 2017.
-He was later Head of Political Polling at Opinium Research.

-In 2022, he alleged his former employer had stopped him from publishing the findings of a survey following a TV debate during the 2017 election campaign.
-He clarified his position after YouGov founder Nadhim Zahawi was forced to deny he had wielded any influence.
+Curtis worked as a political research manager for YouGov and was a political researcher for them in 2017.
+He was later head of political polling at Opinium Research.
+In 2022, he alleged YouGov had stopped him from publishing the findings of a survey following a TV debate during the 2017 election campaign.
+He clarified his position after its founder Nadhim Zahawi denied he had wielded any influence.

 Curtis also worked for think tank Labour Together.

 Political career

-Curtis voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide, in November 2024.
+Curtis was selected as Labour's prospective parliamentary candidate for Milton Keynes North in November 2022.
+The selection process drew national media attention following the exclusion of local councillor and cabinet member Lauren Townsend from the shortlisting stage.
+Townsend, who had the endorsement of several trade unions including Unite and UNISON, was reportedly blocked during the party's due diligence process due to past social media activity, which included "liking" a tweet by Nicola Sturgeon regarding recovery from COVID-19.
+The local constituency party chair and other critics described the decision as a "stitch-up," while party figures defended the vetting process as necessary for candidate standard-setting.
+Following Townsend's exclusion, Curtis - who was backed by the Usdaw union - won the final selection vote among local members.

-In November 2024, Curtis was appointed co-chair of the Labour Growth Group, an influential caucus of pro-growth Labour MPs.
-Since taking the post he has made a series of high-profile interventions on economic policy and the cost-of-living crisis.
+In November 2024, Curtis was appointed co-chair of the Labour Growth Group, a caucus of pro-growth Labour MPs.

+In Parliament, Curtis serves as the chair of the All-Party Parliamentary Group (APPG) for Self-Driving Vehicles, having been appointed to the role in January 2025.
+The group provides a forum for parliamentarians and industry stakeholders to discuss the development of automated mobility and transport innovation.

+In May 2026, during a Sky News interview, Curtis called for Keir Starmer to resign as Prime Minister following a string of defeats in the 2026 local elections, calling for a "radical change" in government.